adunkman/dunkman.me/app/content/blog/2013/deploying-multiple-heroku-apps-from-a-single-repo.md

 ---
-layout: blog
 title: Deploying Multiple Heroku Apps From a Single Repo
+date: "2013-08-13"
 summary: In some cases, it makes sense to run more than one app on Heroku from a single repository.
 This quick trick will let Heroku know which app to start.
-category: blog
-redirect_from:
+aliases:
   - /code/deploying-multiple-heroku-apps-from-a-single-repo.html
+  - /blog/2013/deploying-multiple-heroku-apps-from-a-single-repo.html
 ---

-<aside>Cross-posted from the <a href="http://techtime.getharvest.com/blog/deploying-multiple-heroku-apps-from-a-single-repo">Harvest Tech Time</a> blog.</aside>
+> Cross-posted from the [Harvest Tech Time](http://techtime.getharvest.com/blog/deploying-multiple-heroku-apps-from-a-single-repo) blog.

 We’ve been toying around with [socket.io](http://socket.io) recently at Harvest to make our apps more responsive — and one of the big challenges that presented itself was how to manage and deploy a polyglot application on [Heroku](http://heroku.com) (as most of our application code is in Ruby, but socket.io is a [node.js](http://nodejs.org) project).